 Hieronymiella clidanthoides is native to Catamarca Province, Argentina.
 The photos below were taken by Mariano Saviello from San Luis, Argentina.

 Hieronymiella marginata, formerly known as Hieronymiella argentina, occurs on parched, rocky terrain in extreme northern Argentina at altitudes nearing 3000 meters.
 In habitat, blooming occurs in November and December, just before the arrival of rains.
 On specimens shown by Arroyo-Leuenberger and Leuenberger (Herbertia 58, pp. 23-45, 2003-2004) basal leaf growth is present with bulbs in full bloom.
 Unlike them, the specimens shown here were hysteranthous, with no sign of leaf emergence during blooming.
 Also, coloration was uniquely orange, while the reference article reports other shades for this species.
-Photos taken by Andrew Wilson.
+Photos 1-2 taken by Andrew Wilson.
+Photo 3 by Martin Bohnet shows a plant with leaves present at flowering in a middle-European climate - one can speculate that the presence of water decides this.
+The source for this advised to lift the bulb in fall and replant in spring, even though the bulbs are quite deep-seated.
+A report will follow how this worked out.